uscneps/DiscordBot-AnimalCrossing-VillagerSimulator/README.md

 ## About The Project
-NOT-OFFICIAL bot created for fun and learning purposes, that simulates animal crossing new horizon villager.
-User can catch a fish, or bug or meeting villagers, and having a serverless inventory, it's still in development if you wanna contribute text me 🌻 !
+NOT-OFFICIAL bot created for fun and learning purposes, that simulates animal crossing new horizon villager gameplay through discord commands.
+User can fish, catch bugs, meeting villagers, check inventory and so on.

+## next updates
+- [ ] Connect a DB (righ now is serverless)
+- [ ] Villager could airdrop items
+- [ ] Lost & Found box
+- [ ] tomnook shop & Bell System
+- [ ] build house
+- [ ] trade beetween users in the discord channeò

+It's still in development, if you wanna contribute text me 🌻 !

 ### Built With